Chen-zexi/vllm-cli/README.md

 A command-line interface tool for serving Large Language Models using vLLM.
 Provides both interactive and command-line modes with features for configuration profiles, model management, and server monitoring.

-![vLLM CLI Welcome Screen](asset/welcome-screen.png) *Interactive terminal interface with GPU status and system overview*
+![vLLM CLI Welcome Screen](asset/welcome-screen.png) *Interactive terminal interface with GPU status and system overview*<br>
+*Tip: You can customize the GPU stats bar in settings*

 ## Features